153957/153957/content/timelapse_guide.md

 #### Composition - a subject

 Of course you also need something to make the pictures of, preferably something that moves.
-Try to predict how the subjet will move over time to make certain that your camera covers the correct angle and uses the correct interval to show the motion.
+Try to predict how the subject will move over time to make certain that your camera covers the correct angle and uses the correct interval to show the motion.